Geonkick-Synthesizer/geonkick/README.md

    it is recommended to use the "Single" version of the plugin.
  - Doesn't support automation of parameters.
  - Doesn't support Bézier curves for envelopes.
- - UI can be scaled, but it will be blurred
+ - UI can be scaled but it will be blurred
  - Filters become unstable for some extremal combination of cutoff and resonance parameter.